 The reason is the addition of silicone and siliconate agents in some densifiers to act as a sealer.
-This helps to create not only a water repellant floor, but one that is resistant to liquids in general.
+This helps to create not only a water repellant floor, but one that is resistant to liquids and chemicals in general.
 So let’s take a closer look at how a concrete densifier with sealer on your garage floor may be beneficial for you.

 How a concrete densifier works on a garage floor